cvega/githubapp-token-refresh/README.md

 Using the API enables users to keep tokens fresh with trivial amounts of code.

-This example provides two classes:
+This example provides two classes unless otherwise noted:

 - Authentication for API requests
 - Requests to API endpoints wrapped in `auth `

 The sizeable difference here between a PAT and GitHub App is fairly simple.
-A single time check determines if the token is still valid and if not, create a fresh instance of the client which gets a new access token.
+A single time check (`expires_at`) determines if the token is still valid and if not, create a fresh instance of the client which gets a new access token.

 ## Recap
 - Short lived JWT tokens